RUB-NDS/SSH-Client-Signatures-Artifacts/README.md

 - Python 3.11.
 - SageMath 10.3 installed as a Python library.

 To ease installation, we provide a setup script (`scripts/00_setup_env.sh`) that automates the installation of the required software and dependencies.
 It is designed to be run on a fresh Ubuntu 24.04 LTS installation.
+Note that the docker containers require support for modern CPU architectures, please use host-passthrough or similar for the CPU mode in your VM if you do not run on native hardware.
 In particular, it will perform the following steps:

 1. Install system packages
     - Latest version of Docker